Marian van Tuyl: Career

 Van Tuyl taught dance and directed musical productions at the University of Chicago from 1928 to 1938.
 While in Chicago, she was one of the founders of the Chicago Dance Council.

 She taught at Mills College in California from 1938, when previous dance program head Tina Flade left to marry.
 Under van Tuyl's leadership, the dance program became an independent academic department, instead of being housed in the Physical Education department.
 "The only thing we share with physical education is the space and the showers, and dancers are too busy to take many showers," she once explained.
 Like Flade, she often collaborated with composers in the Mills College community, including Darius Milhaud, Henry Cowell, Lou Harrison, and John Cage.
 From 1935 to 1947, she performed and toured with her group, the Marian van Tuyl Dance Company.
 She made two "experimentalist dance films", Horror Dream (1947) and Clinic of Stumble (1948); the former involved a score by John Cage.

 She was the longtime editor and publisher of Impulse: An Annual of Contemporary Dance, from 1951 to 1970, and from that published An Anthology of Impulse (1969).
-She also wrote Modern Dance Forms in Relation to the Other Arts, and was an editor of the Dance Research Journal.
+She also edited Modern Dance Forms in Relation to the Other Modern Arts by Louis Horst, and was an editor of the Dance Research Journal.
 She served on the California Arts Commission, and was a founding member of the Congress on Research in Dance.
 She was a fellow of the Bennington Dance Festival.

 Personal life

-Marian Van Tuyl married Douglas Gordon Campbell, a psychiatrist.
+Marian Van Tuyl married Douglas Gordon Campbell, a psychiatrist, in 1940.
+He was previously married to her colleague Berta Ochsner.
 They had three children, Bruce, Robert, and Gail.
 She was widowed in 1983, and she died from cancer in 1987, in San Francisco, aged 80 years.
 John Cage contributed a composition to her memorial service.
 Her papers are in the special collections library at Mills College.
 There is a recorded 1977 oral history interview with her in the Jerome Robbins Dance Division of the New York Public Library.